Written by Constantine Colin

-That means you have access to another premiere neighbourhoods of Bangkok, and of course to the Terminal 21 shopping mall.
+That means you have access to other premiere neighbourhoods of Bangkok, and of course to the Terminal 21 shopping mall.

-14. Find your inspiration – at Silom Art Hostel (Private room from USD $35)
+14. Find your inspiration – Miloft Silom 14, previously known as Silom Art Hostel (From USD $25)

 Colourful and vibrant, Silom Art Hostel gives you a good enough staying experience to enjoy your vacation.

 If you feel like brushing up on your musical skills, the piano in the lobby will catch your eye right upon entering the hostel.

 Otherwise, you might want to indulge in a game of pool with your newly acquainted pals, or spend some quality time with yourself in the lounge.

 This is where you can find a comfy sofa with cowboy boots fitted as its legs.

 We most certainly need to acknowledge their creative design approach – a chandelier made from beer bottles suspended from the tinted glass sunroof!